larsb-dev/ccna-practice-quiz/README.md

 Up until this point I've coded in a very isolated way and haven't really experienced how all the pieces of an application fit together.
 With this project I wanted to learn how the frontend talks to the backend by fetching data from one of my API endpoints.
 I've decided to develop an idea that has a manageable scope, because starting small prevents overwhelm and makes for a solid weekend project.

 To top it off, I've used Docker Compose and a DigitalOcean Linux droplet to deploy this app to the cloud.

-The site is currently live and can be tested at https://ccna-practice-quiz.larsb.dev.

 ## Development Flow